 British Values and SMSC

-Central to the school's ethos is the idea that each child should be prepared for living life in modern Britain.
+Central to our school's ethos is the idea that each child should be prepared for living life in modern Britain.

-This is achieved through embedding Spiritual, Moral, Social and Cultural Development (SMSC) and British Values (BV) throughout the curriculum.
+This is achieved through embedding British Values (BV) and Spiritual, Moral, Social and Cultural Development (SMSC) throughout the curriculum.

 The spiritual, moral, social and cultural development of each child is recognised as being of fundamental importance for the education of all children by Governors, staff and parents of our school.
-It is taught not only through all subjects, in particular RE and PHSE, but also through the school ethos and collective worship.
+It is taught not only through all subjects, in particular Religious Education (R.E.) and Personal, Social, Health and Economic education (PHSE), but also through the school ethos and collective worship.

 It supports all areas of learning and can contribute to the child's motivation to learn.
 It is recognised that such development will be most successful when the values and attitudes promoted by the staff provide a model of behaviour for the children.